rackerlabs/support-how-to/content/rackspace-intelligence/viewing-and-creating-graphs-of-activity-in-rackspace-intelligence-for-dedicated-accounts.md

 ---
 permalink: viewing-and-creating-graphs-of-activity-in-rackspace-intelligence-for-dedicated-accounts/
 node_id: 4843
-title: Viewing and creating graphs of activity in Rackspace Intelligence for dedicated accounts
+title: View and create graphs of activity in Rackspace Intelligence for dedicated accounts
 type: article
 created_date: '2015-10-14'
 created_by: Constanze Kratel